Dates: 7-8 February 2020

 Venue: Johannesburg Zoo

 Since its inception in 2015, the Flufftail Festival has aimed to teach the young, and the young at heart, about the importance of looking after water, South Africa’s most precious resource.
 Water sustains all life on earth and plays an important role in wetlands, where it creates a habitat for a wide variety of organisms, including waterbirds.
-The festival was named for the most elusive waterbird of all, the White-winged Flufftail, a Critically Endangered species that, in a landmark study conducted by BirdLife South Africa, has now been shown to breed in South Africa’s high-altitude wetlands.
+The festival was named for the most elusive waterbird of all, the White-winged Flufftail, a globally Critically Endangered species that, in a landmark study conducted by BirdLife South Africa, has now been shown to breed in South Africa’s high-altitude wetlands.

 The festival was a fun-filled educational event, with learners from Goza Primary School in Soweto attending the school day on Friday.
 This was followed by a community-focused day on Saturday, when participants braved rainy weather to get involved.